Lucid-Drone-Technologies/visualnav-transformer-ros2/README.md

 4. Run the model:

-Activate the poetry shell on all the docker container before you execute the python script
+Activate the poetry shell on all the docker container before you execute the python script(do this in every terminal where you have to run the python script)
 ```bash
 poetry shell
 ```